redbadger/crux/docs/src/guide/hello_world.md

 }
 ```

 The `view` function returns the representation of what we want the Shell to show on screen.
-When the Shell calls us with any message, we simply tell it to display the UI.
+To start with, when the Shell calls us with any message, we simply tell it to display the UI.

-While techinicaly that's the hello world and successfully implements the trait, it doesn't yet _do_ anything.
+While technically that's the hello world and successfully implements the trait, it doesn't yet _do_ anything.
 We need to add the key components of an app: `Message` and `Model`.

 ## Counting up and down